BrouZie/sokratOS/README.md

 # SokratOS

-> A biased, opinionated Arch Linux + Hyprland setup focused on aesthetics, productivity, and customization
+> A biased, opinionated Arch Linux + Hyprland setup focused on productivity, customization and aesthetics

-SokratOS is a comprehensive dotfiles and configuration management system for Arch Linux featuring the Hyprland compositor.
+SokratOS is a comprehensive dotfiles and configuration system for Arch Linux featuring the Hyprland compositor.
 It provides an elegant, functional desktop environment with dynamic theming, custom utilities, and a curated selection of tools for development and daily use.

 ## ✨ Features